hlefebvr/idol/docs/tutorials/basics/benders.rst

     dual_space.add_ctr(lambda[0] + 2 + lambda[1] <= 2);
     dual_space.add_ctr(2 * lambda[0] - lambda[1] <= 3);

-The cuts to be added
+The Cuts to be Added
 ^^^^^^^^^^^^^^^^^^^^

 Finally, we need to define the cuts to be added to the master problem for a given dual variable :math:`\lambda`.